Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 We passed through Springfield again in 2024 and were able to get inside the tomb.

-His memorial in Washington D.C.
+Abraham Lincoln Memorial in Washington D.C.

 We randomly drove past this sign in Virginia near Port Royal.